A characterization of relatively hyperbolic groups via bounded cohomology: Filling inequalities on

 \subsection{Finite sets of geodesic segments in hyperbolic spaces and filling inequalities}

 The results we are going to present are inspired by the well-known fact that geodesics in hyperbolic spaces can be approximated by embedded trees (see \cite[Chapter 2]{GH}).
-The idea is that a set of $n$ geodesic segments \emph{resembles} a simplicial graph where all pairs of edges having a point in common diverge very rapidly from that point.
-In other words, the vertices of the graph are the only points near which two edges may be close to each other.
-Moreover, this graph is finite, and the number of vertices and edges depends only on $n$.
-Hence, we can split this graph into a set of balls of fixed diameter and a set of subedges very far from each other.
+The idea is that a set of $n$ geodesic segments \emph{resembles} a simplicial tree where all pairs of edges having a point in common diverge very rapidly from that point.
+In other words, the vertices of the tree are the only points near which two edges may be close to each other.
+Moreover, this tree is finite, and the number of vertices and edges depends only on $n$.
+Hence, we can split this tree into a set of balls of fixed diameter and a set of subedges that are very far from each other.

-Let $k \ge 2$, or $k=1$ and $n \le 3$ and let $z$ be a $k$--dimensional cycle.
+Let $k \ge 1$ and let $z$ be a $k$--dimensional cycle.
 If $\supp z$ is contained in an $L$--neighborhood of a set of $n$ geodesic segments, we will be able to express it as a sum of \emph{edge-cycles} and \emph{vertex-cycles}, that we can fill using the Local Lemma \ref{lemma locale} and Corollary \ref{hn0geijmovs} respectively.
-Therefore we will be able to fill $z$ with some control of its norm, as described in Theorem \ref{cicli in quasi grafi} and Theorem \ref{cicli 1 dimensionali in quasi grafi}.
+Therefore we will be able to fill $z$ with some control of its norm, as described in Theorem \ref{cicli in quasi grafi}.
 Some of the methods of this section are inspired by the proof of \cite[Lemma 5.9]{Min4}.

 Let $[0, |\gamma|] \ni t \mapsto \gamma(t)$ be an arc-length parametrization of a geodesic segment $\gamma$ (where $|\gamma|$ is the length of $\gamma$) in some metric space $W$.
 Let $x = \gamma(t)$, for some $t \in [0, |\gamma|]$, and let $s \in \R$.
 By ``$\gamma(x + s)$'' we mean the point $\gamma(t+s)$, if this is defined.
-Otherwise, if $t+s > |\gamma|$ ($t+s < 0$) we put $\gamma(t+s) := \gamma(|\gamma|)$ ($\gamma(t+s) := \gamma(0)$).
+Otherwise, if $t+s > |\gamma|$ ($t+s < 0$) we put $\gamma(x+s) := \gamma(|\gamma|)$ ($\gamma(x+s) := \gamma(0)$).
 If $t < r$ and $y = \gamma(r)$, by $\gamma {}_{\Big| [x, y]}$ we mean the restriction of $\gamma$ to the interval $[t, r]$ (or its image in $W$).

 \begin{lem} Let $i \ge 1$.
 Then there are functions $R \: \N \to \N$, $D \: \N \to \N$ and $L \: \N \times \N \to \R$ which satisfy the following properties: let $z \in Z_i(\mathscr R_\kappa)$ be such that $\supp z \subseteq \mathscr N_S(\gamma)$, for some geodesic segment $\gamma$ and $S \in \N$.
 Then, for $R = R(S)$ and $D = D(S)$ there is an expression